johnynek/bosatsu/docs/language_guide.md

 message2 = "this has 'single quotes'"

 ```
-We plan to support Ruby's string interpolation syntax:
+There is string interpolation syntax:
 ```
-profile = 'my favorite animal is #{animal}'
+profile = 'my favorite animal is ${animal}'
 ```
 Where `animal` would be any expression that has type `String`.